 Restraint Harnesses / Devices for Infants, Children and Adults

 Effective 1 May 2019, in addition to Child Aviation Restraint Systems (CARES), the following restraint harnesses/devices are accepted on board Emirates flights:

 We do not provide these devices.
 You must contact your nearest Emirates Contact Center at least 48 hours before travel as these devices can only be used on approved seat locations and in certain cabins.

 If you require any additional support or assistance for your travel, you will need to complete the Medical Information form (MEDIF) and our team can then assist you.

 CARES/SPECIAL CARES Limitations:

-Our bassinets are approximately 75 x 33 x 22 cm (29.5 x 13 x 8.8 inches) in size and can hold babies weighing up to 11 kg (24.2 lb).
-Whilst our bassinets are designed for babies up to two years old, we won’t be able to provide one if your baby doesn’t fit safely.
+Our bassinets are approximately 75 x 33 x 22 cm (29.5 x 13 x 8.8 inches) and can hold babies weighing up to 11 kg (24.2 lbs).
+While our bassinets are designed for babies up to two years old, we won’t be able to provide one if your baby doesn’t fit safely.
 Please note bassinets are limited in number and subject to availability.
 Remember that you can't request a bassinet if you have booked a normal seat on child's fare rates.